Bukolami12/LITA_Class_Documentation/README.md

 ## Tools and Methods Used
 - Microsoft Excel [Download Here](https://wwww.microsoft.com)
     1. For Data Cleaning: Removing duplicates, data filtering,handling missing values were method used to clean the data to ensure the accuraccy and reliabilty of our analysis.
-    2. For Analysis:The data was analyzed, using Pivot table summarize and filter the data for east interpretation.
+    2. For Analysis:The data was analyzed, using Pivot table summarize and filter the data for each interpretation.
     3. For Data Visualization: Bar charts were created in Excel to visualize the key insights.

  ## Visual Analysis and Inference